-Chris Oatley has a great post on “How to Write Great Character Introductions” over at Paper Wings Podcast.
-If you’re writing a character-driven story (even if you aren’t), be sure to read it.
+Chris Oatley has a great post on “How to Write Great Character Introductions” [archived] over at Paper Wings Podcast.
+If you’re writing a character-driven story (and even if you aren’t), be sure to read it.

 Take some time and think about your favorite books and movies.
 What kinds of stories are they?
 Where do they begin?
 How do they end?

 Be sure to check out WATCH Part Two—a quiz on where you should begin and end YOUR novel.